suizokukan/katal/README.md

       --mode {copy,move,nocopy}
                             'copy' to copy source files in the target directory;
                             'move' to move source files in the target directory;
-                            'nocopy' to not copy source files in the target directory; (default: copy)
+                            'nocopy' to forbid the copy of the source files in the target directory; (default: copy)
       -n NEW, --new NEW     # Create a new target directory (default: None) --off                 # Don't write anything into the target directory or into the database, except into the current log file.